 Spent fuel management activities that continue to be performed in Italy are the storage in pools, the transport to reprocessing facilities located abroad or the dry storage.
-As indicated in Section D, the spent fuel still present in the national territory is stored in the pools of the individual facilities and partly in a specifically devoted wet storage facility.
-With the exception of the Elk River spent fuel in ITREC plant, the remaining fuel stored at Avogadro AFR will be transferred abroad as soon as a negotiation in progress with French authorities on the implementation of the existing agreement will be completed..
+As indicated in Section D, the spent fuel still present in the national territory is very limited in quantities (15,8 tHM) and is stored in pools.
+In particular the remaining fuel stored at Avogadro AFR will be transferred abroad as soon as a negotiation in progress with French authorities on the implementation of the existing agreement will be completed.
+The Elk River spent fuel in ITREC plant will be stored in dual purpose casks in the site.